5 Steps to Enforce an Agreement Without An Attorney

 The key to enforcing a contract is to not take things personally.
 The other person (hopefully) isn’t trying to hose you.
 He or she is just doing what they feel is right – even if you think it’s wrong.
 Try to see this from the other person’s viewpoint.
 The other person simply sees things differently.
 It’s got nothing to do with you.

 At the same time, and this is super important, don’t cave in just to make the other person happy.
-Be fair to the other person.
-But be fair to yourself as well.
+Be fair to the other person and be strategic about it.
+And be fair to yourself as well.
 If you were in the other person’s shoes, would you pull what the other person is trying to do?
 If not, there is no reason to try to please this person.

 You are not trying to defend yourself as a person and you not trying to get someone else to feel a certain way about you.
-You are trying to be fair.
+You are trying to end a conflict in a way that makes sense.

 Once you have gone through this process, sit down with the other person and listen to his or her grievances.
 Find out why the other person feels a change is fair.
 Ask him to clarify what terms of the agreement you failed to fulfill.
 If he makes good points, be willing to modify the agreement.